 Here we show you a series of exercises and the main muscle involved in each of the exercises:

-We recommend that you use a simple rubber with or without grippers, although you can also do some exercises with large circular rubber bands.
+We recommend that you use a simple rubber with or without grippers, although some exercises can also be done with large circular rubber bands.

 Correctly assess the intensity of your training